-Consistent with the defense strategic guidance, the Navy is delaying the OHIO Replacement Program by two years.
-While the overall program is being delayed by two years, we are maintaining the original program of record for the design of the common missile compartment and SWS deliverables in order to meet our obligations to the UK.
-The US and UK are working jointly to prioritize risk and develop a mitigation plan under the auspices of the Polaris Sales Agreement.
+A critical component of the OHIO Replacement Program is the development of a common missile compartment that will support Trident II (D5) deployment on both the OHIO Class Replacement and the successor to the UK VANGUARD Class.
+While lead ship construction has shifted from 2019 to 2021, we are maintaining the original program of record for the design of the common missile compartment and SWS deliverables in order to meet our obligations to the UK.
+The U.S. and UK are working jointly to prioritize risk and develop a mitigation plan under the auspices of the Polaris Sales Agreement.
+Any delay to the common missile compartment has the potential to impact the UK's ability to maintain a continuous at sea deterrent posture.